DigitalBrainJS/safe-jsonp/README.md

 ```

 ## CDN
-Use unpkg.com cdn to get link to script/module from the package:
+Use unpkg.com cdn to get the link to the script/module from the package:
 - UMD ES5 version (~15kB)
 ```html
 <script src="https://unpkg.com/safe-jsonp"></script>